Groam House is registered with the Office of the Scottish Charity Regulator (OSCR) as a Scottish Charitable Incorporated Organisation (SCIO).

 As Groam House Museum’s administrator, Carola attends board meetings to take minutes and report on the Co-ordination Group and volunteer related matters.
 She grew up near Glasgow but moved to the US east coast at 16 where she subsequently achieved a BSc in Business Admin and an MBA while working with General Electric in Maryland.
 She moved back to the UK in 1990 and worked with Nokia and Dell Computer Corporation before moving to Fortrose in 1998 with her husband, Keith.
 Together they set up a software development company.

 Carola has worked with the Highland Hospice, the Learning Support Department at Fortrose Academy and with Groam House, on and off, since 2009.
 She is a keen gardener and enjoys messing about with textiles and a sewing machine.

 George Bain Project Administrator

-Since Jenny retired, she has been involved in the U3A as a Committee member, Vice-Chair, Chair, Trustee Volunteer, developing the use of social media as well as running and organising workshops and training sessions.
-She also organise and run local craft fairs especially the yearly Highland Wool and Textile Festivals and bi-annual Black Isle Gathering, (BIG)
+Since retirement, Jenny has been heavily involved as a trustee and workshop trainer with U3A.
+She also organises local craft fairs including the Highland Wool and Textile Festivals and bi-annual Black Isle Gathering (BIG).